makerdao/community/governance/polls/Proposal - Add IRV Ranked Choice Voting to Governance Polls.md

 The Maker Foundation Interim Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which the community can use to signal their support for adding instant run-off (IRV) ranked choice voting support to future governance polls.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, April 6.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, April 6 at 16:00 UTC.

 ## Review